ocupop/hawaiitax/src/_resources/hawaiis-general-excise-tax-get.md

 If you are not doing business in Hawaii, then you are not required to obtain a GET license.
 Instead of GET, use tax is imposed on a customer who purchases and imports for use in Hawaii goods, services, and contracting from an unlicensed seller located outside the state.
 Since the sales of an unlicensed seller are not subject to GET, the customer is subject to the use tax.
 The customer (purchaser) is responsible for reporting and paying use tax to the Department.

-## What is the due date for filing an annual GET return?
+### What is the due date for filing an annual GET return?

 The due date is the 20th day of the fourth month following the close of the taxable year.
 For calendar year filers, the due date is April 20th of the following year.

-## HiAccounting can make sure you have your bases covered.
+### HiAccounting can make sure you have your bases covered.
 Call the Experts\!

 Hawaii’s General Excise Tax has its nuances and can be less straightforward than a business owner may hope, especially in sectors with additional technicalities.
 Our tax practice has many years of experience successfully navigating opportunities and mitigating liabilities for companies.
-With our experience, you can be assured that your business is fully compliant\!
+With our experience, you can be assured that your business is fully compliant\!&nbsp;

 For more information you can view the State’s website at:&nbsp;[https://tax.hawaii.gov/geninfo/get/](https://tax.hawaii.gov/geninfo/get/)